 Wooden passive speakers naturally give a warmer richer sound than moulded speakers.

 They are called passive speakers because they are only connected to your amplifier and never directly to a power supply.

 Each speaker is given a power rating by the maker.
 The power rating should not be exceeded otherwise damage to the speaker or connected equipment may occur.

-The speakers handbook will give the recommended power of a suitable power amp.
-If you are buying your speakers from us please ask us to suggest an amplifier if you require guidance.A full range passive pa system for live events including music will typically include:
+The speaker's user guide will give the recommended power of a suitable power amp.
+If you are buying your loudspeakers from us please ask us to suggest an amplifier if you require guidance.A full range passive pa system for live events including music will typically include:

-- Tops for high frequencies and Mid range speakers, or, full range cabinets.
+- Tops for high frequencies and Mid range loudspeakers, or, full range cabinets.